 El Dorado Hills Brain Injury Lawyer

-In the medical field, a traumatic brain injury is one of the most severe diagnoses that someone can face.
-The brain controls all of the body’s important functions, from breathing to moving, thinking, feeling, and everything in between.
-A traumatic brain injury could lead to chronic comorbidities or even death.
-Because of this, every patient and their loved ones should keep some basic information in mind.How Does Brain Injury Occur?
+A traumatic brain injury is one of the most severe diagnoses that someone can face in the medical field.
+The brain controls all of the body’s essential functions, from breathing to moving, thinking, feeling, and everything in between.

-There are many patients who wonder how someone suffers a brain injury.
+Many patients wonder how someone suffers a brain injury.
 The brain is encased in the protection of the skull.
 While this creates a barrier to the outside world against some types of trauma and infection, it isn’t invincible.
-Any force that cracks the skull, causes the brain to impact the skull, or penetrates and contacts the brain directly can lead to a traumatic brain injury.
-Symptoms start to develop when the brain loses blood, oxygen, or swells in a closed space.
+Any force that cracks the head, causes the brain to impact the skull, or penetrates and contacts the brain directly can lead to a traumatic brain injury.
+Symptoms start to develop when the brain loses blood oxygen or swells in a closed space.
 Examples of common causes of brain injuries include:

 - Slip and Fall Accidents